✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 1. The Craft

 What do you get when you combine ‘90s grunge fashion, a cool cast of beguiling characters (ahem, Neve Campbell), and an angsty rock-n-roll soundtrack?
 The Craft, of course.
-This 1996 film has garnered a strong cult following since its debut and tells the story of a group of outcast teenage girls in Catholic prep school who dabble in witchcraft, ultimately with a chaotic outcome.
-Gather your coven of friends for a witching hour of your very own this Halloween to watch it (goth-inspired costumes encouraged).
+This 1996 film has garnered a strong cult following since its debut and tells the story of a group of outcast teenage girls in a Catholic prep school who dabble in witchcraft, ultimately with a chaotic outcome.
+Gather your coven of friends for a witching hour of your very own this autumn to watch it (goth-inspired costumes encouraged).

 2. Practical Magic